kkester/rps-tdd-kata/README.md

 }
 ```

-The key to this step is write the code so that it has compile errors and then let the IDE generate the code.
+The key to this step is to write the code so that it has compile errors and then let the IDE generate the code.
 Once the IDE has generated the code, the implementation of our method should look like below.
 ```java
 public Result play(Hand hand1, Hand hand2) {
     return null;